rahultalukdargithub/plant_disease_detection/README.md

 Testing: Evaluate the model's performance on a separate test set to ensure its accuracy.

 Integration: Integrate the trained model into your application or system for real-time disease detection.

+# Contributing
+Contributions are welcome!
+If you find issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.